neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 ### 4.1 Insertion Sort and Selection Sort

-Insertion sort and selection sort are both $\mathcal{O}(n^2)$ algorithms.
+Insertion and selection sort are both $\mathcal{O}(n^2)$ algorithms.
 However, they have a few nuances that make one better than the other in certain situations.

+As a general overview, selection sort "selects" the smallest (or greatest) element left in the ***unsorted portion** of the array*.
+Insertion sort "inserts" the current element into its correct location within the ***sorted portion** of the array*.

-Selection sort always performs the same number of comparisons, regardless of the state of the array.
-This means that when the given array is already sorted, selection sort won't even know about it until it's compared every pair of elements together.
+As a consequence of their implementations, selection sort always performs the same number of comparisons regardless of the initial state of the array.
+This implies that given a sorted array, selection sort won't even know its sorted until after comparing every possible pair of elements together.
 Insertion sort, on the other hand, can run in $\mathcal{O}(n)$ time in the best case.
-Because it only ever compares elements that are adjacent to each other, these comparisons can end up "terminating" a pass prematurely when the array is already sorted.
+Because it only ever compares elements that are adjacent to each other, its conditional checks can end up "terminating" passes prematurely when the array is already sorted.
+However, because of the excessive number of memory calls required by insertion sort (shifting elements takes way more time than just comparing two values), it tends to be slower than selection sort.

-Selection sort "selects" the smallest (or greatest) element left in the ***unsorted portion** of the array*.
-Insertion sort "inserts" the current element into its correct location within the ***sorted portion** of the array*.

 <br />

 ### 4.2 Merge Sort

 Merge sort takes a divide-and-conquer approach to sorting an array.
-Given any array, it splits it into two new arrays of half the size and calls the routine on those arrays.
+Given any array, the merge sort routine splits it into two new arrays of half the size and calls itself on those arrays.
 Eventually, arrays of size 1 will be left; these arrays are considered sorted by default.
-When sorted arrays are encountered, merging them can occur.
-Merging two arrays happens by repeatedly selecting the smaller of the leftmost elements in each array and pushing this unto the sorted array (note that the "sorted array" here refers to an auxiliary piece of memory; other implementations of merge sort exist with less space consumption, although these come with the cost of increasing the time complexity of the algorithm).
-Eventually, all the inner function calls resolve into sorted subarrays, and a sorted version of the array is gradually created.
-The final step of the algorithm (according to the implementation of this project) is to copy the sorted version of the array onto the original.
+When sorted arrays are encountered, merging can then occur.
+Merges happen by repeatedly selecting the smaller of the leftmost elements in both arrays and pushing this unto the sorted array (note that the "sorted array" here refers to an auxiliary piece of memory; other implementations of merge sort exist with less than $\mathcal{O}(n)$ space consumption, although they come with the cost of increasing the time complexity of the algorithm).
+At some point, all the inner function calls resolve into even larger subarrays, and a sorted version of the array is gradually created.
+The final step of the algorithm (according to the implementation of this project) involves copying the sorted version of the array onto the original.

 Merge sort has a time complexity of $\mathcal{O}(n \log n)$.
-This is both its best case and worst case.
+This is both its best case and its worst case.
 The reason for this is that there will be at most $\log_2(n)$ levels of divisions of an array into halves; in other words, the deepest level of a nested merge sort function call will be at most $\log_2(n)$.
-And for each level, the total number of operations executed by all nested calls (within that level) will be on the order of $\mathcal{O}(n)$, because we're traversing each subarray linearly during these merges.
+And for each level, the total number of operations executed by all nested calls will be on the order of $\mathcal{O}(n)$, because we're traversing each subarray linearly during the merges.

 <br />

 ### 4.3 Tim Sort

 Now I won't bother going in-depth with tim sort; it's not really the main algorithm I chose anyway.
 Nevertheless, I feel like it deserves a special mention.
 The original publication outlining tim sort actually takes inspiration [from another academic paper](https://dl.acm.org/doi/10.5555/313559.313859) which led me down a rabbit hole of information theory.
-This eventually helped me realize my ideas on how to benchmark the sorting algorithms.
+This paper eventually helped me realize my ideas on how to benchmark the sorting algorithms.

 Some caveats with the implementation of tim sort used by this project: it's not adaptive, and it's not completely faithful to the original.
 For one, the run size doesn't change based on the number of records, although in practice it should adapt to try and minimize the number of resulting merges utilized by the algorithm.
 Aside from this, the algorithm also performs merges only after defining the runs, as opposed to performing them when merge criteria are satisfied.
-Nevertheless, contrary to these oversimplifications, I still refer to this version of the algorithm as tim sort, since a lot of the implementations found online follow this pattern (despite their apparent irreverence to the original).
+Nevertheless, contrary to these oversimplifications, I still refer to this version of the algorithm as tim sort, since a lot of the implementations found online follow this pattern (despite its apparent irreverence to the original).

 ![shuffling, entropy, and correlation](./README/headers/header-shuffling-entropy-correlation.png)
 ---